himbriminn/cmbeam/content/home/welcome.md

 <br>

-The **CMBeam Research Group** is lorem ipsum ipsum lorem lorem ipsum ipsum lorem lorem ipsum ipsum lorem
+The **CMBeam Research Group** focuses on optics design, characterization, and technology development for telescopes operating at millimetre wavelengths